andrewjc2000/Mecha_Holden/README.md

 "But Lennox!
 GitHub exists to avoid that exact scenario!"

 fair point.
-Maybe I should just learn how to use this.
+Maybe I should just learn how to use this thing.